-She has transformed Mumbai’s Dr Bhau Daji Lad Museum from a crumbling liability to a heritage haven.
-Museum Director Tasneem Zakaria Mehta tells Kareena Gianani about how art and heritage are as much a part of her personal life as professional, why she has no plans to take things slow at 60, and her secret wish to retreat into a home art studio soon
+Director of the Dr Bhau Daji Lad Museum, Tasneem Zakaria Mehta tells Kareena Gianani about how art and heritage are as much a part of her personal life as professional

 Tasneem Zakaria Mehta, Managing Trustee & Hon.
 Director, Dr Bhau Daji Lad Museum

 Beyond the wrought iron turnstile at the entrance of Dr Bhau Daji Lad Museum is its Director’s office.
 One can safely assume that if Tasneem Zakaria Mehta isn’t bent over the computer like she is now, it would be impossible to spot her in there.
 It isn’t that her office is sprawling or has secret nooks, but because Tasneem has covered every surface in large, hardcovers and coffee table books which threaten to become towering piles if left unwatched.

 “Art, words and literature — my life cannot been devoid of them,” she says as we begin speaking of her artistic and literary leanings.

 Tasneem Mehta spent a decade in New York in her 20s to get away from familial pressure to get married.
 Those formative years, she admits, taught her important life skills.
 Pics/Bipin Kokate

 It all ties up — Tasneem, Convenor (Great Bombay Chapter) at Indian National Trust For Art and Cultural Heritage (INTACH), has helped convert the 134-year-old museum from a gloomy space to a vibrant cultural destination history buffs are proud of.
 Today, the museum is a repository of artefacts thoughtfully curated and meticulously recorded.